LucidtechAI/las-docs/reference/python-sdk/latest.md

 #### create_workflow(specification: dict, \*, error_config: Optional[dict] = None, \*\*optional_args)
 Creates a new workflow, calls the POST /workflows endpoint.
-Check out Lucidtechs tutorials for more info on how to create a workflow.
+Check out Lucidtech’s tutorials for more info on how to create a workflow.

 ```python
 >>> from las.client import Client